jasjeev4/UnsplashedGallery/README.md

 4. At this point Xcode should begin fetching the Swift packages the project depends on.

+5. If required update the development team in Xcode: targets -> UnsplashedGallery -> Signing&Capabilities -> Team

 5. Now run the project on a device or simulator (iPhone X preferred).

 ## File Structure